S-bachir/Assessing-Urban-Flood-Risk-in-Dhaka-Bangladesh/README.md

 - **Incorporate Upstream Data**: Include upstream precipitation and river flow data to account for transboundary water contributions.
 - **Higher Resolution Modeling**: Use finer spatial and temporal scales to capture local variations more accurately.
+- **Interactive Map Dashboard**: Develop an interactive map dashboard using tools like RShiny or other web-based frameworks to allow users to explore flood risk data dynamically.

 ## Contributors